oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     ![Create a cloud storage link.](images/create-storage-link.png)

 3. Create an OCI native credential to access your Object Store.
 Copy and paste the following script into your SQL Worksheet.
-Substitute the values for the `user_ocid`, `tenancy_ocid`, `private_key`, and `fingerprint` in the following code with the respective values that you saved from the **Configuration File Preview** dialog box from the previous task.
+Substitute the placeholders values for the `user_ocid`, `tenancy_ocid`, `private_key`, and `fingerprint` in the following code with the respective values that you saved from the **Configuration File Preview** dialog box from the previous task.

     >**Note:** To find your unencrypted **private_key** value that you downloaded in the previous task: Open the private key file in a text editor, and then copy the entire key value but don't include the **-----BEGIN PRIVATE KEY-----** and **-----END PRIVATE KEY-----** lines.
 Next, paste the copied value in the following code.